Eventuous/docs/docs/producers/implementation.md

 );
 ```

-The `IEventProducer` interface also has a property `ReadyNow`, which indicates if the producer is ready.
-It is needed because gateways to know if the producer is ready to produce messages.
-In many cases, a producer needs to arrange or check some infrastructure (queue or topic) before it can produce messages.
-When that work is done, the producer should set the `ReadyNow` property to `true`.
+The `IEventProducer` interface has a property named `ReadyNow`, which indicates the readiness of the producer.
+This property is important for gateways to determine if the producer is prepared to produce messages.
+In certain scenarios, the producer may need to set up or verify the necessary infrastructure such as queues or topics before it can begin producing messages.
+Once this setup is complete, the producer should set the `ReadyNow` property to `true`.

 ## Base producer